cockpit-project/cockpit/doc/protocol.md

    * "direct": PCP metrics from plugins that are loaded into the Cockpit bridge directly.
 Use this when in doubt.

-   * "pcmd": PCP metrics from the local PCP daemon.
+   * "pmcd": PCP metrics from the local PCP daemon.

    * A string starting with "/": PCP metrics from one or more archives.